mxagar/linux_nvidia_egpu/README.md

 lsb_release -a
 ```

-If we face any issues regarding the access to eGPU via Thunderbolt.
+If we face any issues regarding the access to eGPU via Thunderbolt, we might need to grant access to it:

-1. In the UEFI BIOS menu, find a *Security* tab/option, and set the Thunderbolt security option to be *Unrestricted*.
+1. In the UEFI BIOS menu, look for a *Security* tab/option, and set the Thunderbolt security option to be *Unrestricted*.
 2. Ubuntu Settings UI: Privacy & Security > Thunderbolt: *allow access to devices*, such as GPUs.

 ### Step 2: Install Basic Development Software via CLI

+Here, I list the basic development tools I installed via CLI:

 ```bash
 sudo apt update